MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 start with slightly suspicious public aspects and then change them as the players catch on.

-> Lord Kellett is a Dragon using his magic to masquerade as the human general
+> Lord Kellett is secretly a Dragon in human form.
-> of the Empire's armies.
 He starts with the aspect **Strong as Ten Men**
 > which indicates his incredible strength, but is poetic enough to be
 > overlooked.
 Later, as the PCs observe him performing more and more
 > superhuman feats, his aspect changes to **No Man Could Be As Strong**, still